 Users need and Security Tools (Customer Perspective)

 There is a need for an automated security assistant that learns the needs of the individual user and helps them apply security tools.
-For me, as an individual, my cybersecurity needs are data confidentiality, data-loss tolerance limits, and recovery costs.
-On the back end, the machine needs to learn my usage patterns, technical knowledge, and security choices.
+For me, as an individual, my cybersecurity needs are data confidentiality, data loss tolerance limits, and recovery costs.

 Books + Other readings Referred